-Under this foundation, during the past four years the Academy has sent abroad for study thirty-two pupils for terms varying from four months to two years.
+Under this foundation, during the past three years the Academy has sent abroad for study twenty-four pupils for terms varying from four months to two years.

-For the school year of 1906-1907, the Academy will have at its disposal a number of Travelling Scholarships for awards to students of the Schools, in Painting, Sculpture, and Architectural Design.
-These will consist of Long-term and Short-term Scholarships, the number of each to be determined by circumstances.
+For the school year of 1905-1906, the Academy will have at its disposal a number of Travelling Scholarships for awards to students of the Schools, in Painting, Sculpture, and Architectural Design.

+These will consist of Long-term and Shortterm Scholarships, the number of each to be determined by circumstances.
 The Long-term Scholarships will be for the period of one year or more; the Short-term Scholarships will be for a period of four months, from June to September, inclusive.

-Of the Short-term Scholarships it is a condition that students shall return to the Academy for study during the following school year, registering for the Life and Head Course, and it is expected that they will again be competitors for Cresson Scholarships.
-CRESSON
+Of the Short-term Scholarships it is a condition that students shall return to the Academy for regular study during the following school year, when it is expected that they will again be competitors for Cresson Scholarships.

-FUND FOR

-FOREIGN

-SCHOLARSHIPS.

-CONTINUED.